Lauren919/ChineseSchoolAdminSystem/README.md

 The database was created with data inserted into each table.
 The business layer, unit tests and GUI layer were also added to the solution.

 #### Sprint Retrospective
 All the user stories for the sprint was completed.
-However, there were some issues with commiting to git that caused some issues but these were resolved.
+However, there were some issues with commiting to git but these were resolved.
 For the next sprint, the pacing should continue and there should be less issues with git now that I feel more confident with using git.

 ### Sprint 2 (2/12/2020)
 ![StartOfSprint2](https://github.com/Lauren919/ChineseSchoolAdminSystem/blob/main/Project%20Images/Sprint%202.png)
 I aim to create read and add methods to the Business layer and implement these in the GUI layer.
+Unit tests will also be carried out for the methods in the business layer.

 #### Sprint Goals
 - [ ] User Story 1.1